vasilis-exo/magnolia-spa/README.md

-# This README is out of date.
+# This README is a work in progress

 ## Requirements